ayucd/ComponentTester/README.md

 7. The characteristics of the device detected are displayed to the OLED and the **Adafruit GFX library** which provides support for the SSD1306 display is used.

+## Results

+The tester predicted the correct device and the correct characteristics ~97% of the times.
+It mostly faltered while measuring the forward voltage of the diode, due to unknown reasons.
+However, the error is <35% and the device maybe improvised further.
+The tester was **deemed successfully made**, performing most of its tasks accurately.